spatie/blender-css/README.md

 ## Usage

-Include one or more files in your back.scss, and build with *webpack* afterwards.
+Include one or more files in your `back.scss`, and build with *Webpack* afterwards.

 ``` SCSS
 @charset 'UTF-8';